Notice

 Error EINVAL: /d0/d1/d2/d3 is a subtree of tracked path /d0/d1/d2

-The Mirroring Status section contains information about the commands for checking the directory mapping (to mirror daemons) and for checking the directory distribution.
+The Mirroring Status section contains information about checking directory synchronization metrics, directory mapping (to mirror daemons), and directory distribution.

 Bootstrap Peers